Gestalt principles can be ranked in order of strongest influence to weakest influence as follows i.e.

 Gestalt Enclosure Principle

-For a more real world example, let's look at how we can apply the above Gestalt principles to a dataset consisting of Math, Writing & Reading scores for 1000 students.
+For a more real-world example, let's look at how we can apply these Gestalt principles to a dataset consisting of Math, Writing, and Reading scores for 1,000 students.
 For the source code of the examples below, see our GitHub repository.

 Similarity